Historic Marker Program

 Application Process

-The deadline to submit an application for a historic marker is September 1st.
+The deadline to submit an application for a historic marker is September 1.
 Applications are electronic and can be accessed by the Town's Electronic Plan Review Process.
 There is no cost to submit an application.
-Once in the Electronic Plan Review Portal follow these steps (Note: you will have to set up a log in to use the system):

 2. Select Wake County